pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_1_Data_Pipelines_creation.md

 Perform the steps above to also import "PostgreSQL_lineage_target" connection.

-You should now see 2 connection assets in your project
+You should now see 2 connection assets in your project:

 ![alt text](/Data%20Lineage/images/con-import-7.png)